anila-a/Supermarket-Software/README.md

-Object Oriented Software in Java.
-The main focus of this software is to manage all important steps of a Supermarket business
+Object oriented software in Java.
+The main focus of this software is to manage all important steps of a supermarket business

 January 2020